 The London Group Selection Committee will select the works for the exhibition.
 The Selectors will consider all correctly completed submissions.
 Successful applicants will be informed as to which part of the Exhibition their work will be shown in.
 The decision of the Selectors on all matters is final and no correspondence will be entered into.
 The award of prizes for work in the exhibition is at the complete discretion of the Selection Panel and individual prize selectors.

 Work selected for exhibition will be expected to be for sale.
-The London Group will take a 25% commission on sales.
-It will be assumed that the sale price includes the cost of any frame.
-Please allow for these points when pricing your work.
+The London Group will not take a commission on sales.
+It will be assumed that the sale price includes the cost of any frame but not any plinth unless (including plinth) follows price.
 Prices should include VAT if applicable.